metal3d/docker-auto-dnsmasq/README.md

 sudo make activate
 ```

-You can also change the filtering in `/etc/docker/docker-auto-dns.conf` and change `DOCKER_DOMAIN` variable, then restart the "docker-auto-dns service.
+You can also change the filtering in `/etc/docker/docker-auto-dns.conf` and change `DOCKER_DOMAIN` variable, then restart the "docker-auto-dns" service.

 Activate the service using: